ckunte/m-one/inc/tow.typ

 = Tow

-When asked to compare the severity of sea-transportation between the _North Sea#footnote[GL Noble Denton, Technical Policy Board --- Table 7-2 (Unrestricted, Case 2), Default Motion Criteria, _Guidelines for Marine Transportations_, Document No. 0030/ND.]_ and the _South China Sea_, most engineers side with the former, which they deduce from comparing sea-states.
-So, it is rare to not get a blank stare from people when I say they may not be right.
+When asked to compare the severity of sea-transportation between the _North Sea_ @nd30 and the _South China Sea_, most engineers side with the former, which they deduce from comparing sea-states.
+So it is rare to not get a blank stare from people when I say they may not be right.
 Here is why.
 Let us take a look at practised barge motion design criteria in each, see @mot.

 #figure(
     table(